Podiatry & Chiropody:

 A biomechanical assessment involves looking at the body as a whole.
 This would include an examination of posture and the spinal column.

-The other main function of the clinic is to provide osteopathic treatment for patients with a wide spectrum of musculoskeletal (MSK) problems.
-This includes treatment for all the common aches and pains effecting spinal column, the muscles, tendons, ligaments and joints of the body.
-Osteopathy is a gentle ‘hands on’ approach, that views the patient from a holistic perspective, treating the body as a whole and not just a collection of isolated parts.
+The other main function of the clinic is to provide treatment for patients who are experiencing pain in other parts of the body, as well as the feet.
+This covers a wide spectrum of musculoskeletal (MSK) problems, including treatment for all common aches and pains, effecting the soft tissues of the body.
+These are all the muscles, the fascia, tendons, ligaments and joints that connect & make up the bodies integral structure.
+I work with is a gentle ‘hands on’ approach, that views the patient from a holistic perspective, treating the body as a whole and not just a collection of isolated parts.

 Here is a brief summary of some of the types of problems I can help with: